-Remembering Randy Rhoads on His 56th Birthday
+Remembering Randy Rhoads on His Birthday

-“I don’t think people have ever fully realized what a talent that guy was – not only in rock and roll, but in every other field, you know.
-He was not only a great rock and roll player, but in the classics he was phenomenal, and in every other field he was phenomenal.”
+“I don’t think people have ever fully realized what a talent that guy was,” Osbourne said.
+“He was not only a great rock ‘n’ roll player, but in the classics he was phenomenal, and in every other field he was phenomenal.”

-Together the two made sure they didn’t follow traditional heavy metal chord structures and key signatures.
-“I don’t know about keys because I don’t read music and I don’t really understand it — I just get up there and scream around and jump around, you know?”
+Together, the pair made sure they didn’t follow traditional heavy metal chord structures and key signatures.
+“I don’t know about keys, because I don’t read music and I don’t really understand it — I just get up there and scream around and jump around, you know?”
 Osbourne said in 1982.
 “So we made a rule that every number that we recorded on an album was never played in the same key.
 It’s a different key in every number.
 We had a great rapport together.
 We loved each other very dearly.
 I swear to God, the tragedy of my life is the day he died.”

 Osbourne’s new lead guitarist was as much of a draw in concert as the frontman.
 Rage Against the Machine guitarist Tom Morello told Rolling Stone he practiced eight hours a day because of Rhoads.
 Osbourne called him the most dedicated musician he’d ever met.
 Instead of joining the band in pre- and post-show celebrations, Rhoads would spend his time practicing.

 Rhoads was ranked No. 36 on Rolling Stone‘s list of 100 Greatest Guitarists of All Time.
 At the time of his death. he was digging deeper into jazz and classical music, using both to innovate path of heavy-metal guitar.
 There’s little doubt that time would have only magnified Rhoads’ influence.
 The world was just learning of his talent when it was cut short March 1982.